Don't miss our weekly PhD newsletter | Sign up now Don't miss our weekly PhD newsletter | Sign up now

 About the Project

-This PhD project will expand on existing research focusing on the adult population.
+This PhD in Psychology project will expand on existing research focusing on the older adult population.
 Other aspects of communication, empathy, executive function and perspective taking will be examined as well.
 Having higher ToM is associated with better social skills, particularly in older age groups to maintain social relationships and general quality of life.
 However, we also know that older adults have difficulties in ToM as a result of age-related decline.
 The benefit of having superior / intact ToM is considered as a necessity in navigate the intricacies in social communication.

 Psychology (31)